 Don't get me wrong.
 You end up having chats like this with plenty of young teachers as well.
 Most teachers need a little guidance from time to time but the important question is ‘who is willing to change?'

-Result - Oh man, this is such a tough one to call.
-Some teachers will strive to change; others will thank you for your feedback, mumble "who the f*** do you think you are" the moment they get outside and immediately go back into lecture mode.
+Result - Oh, this is such a tough one to call.
+Some teachers will strive to change; others will thank you for your feedback, mumble "who the f*** does he think he is" the moment they get outside and immediately go back into lecture mode.
 I'm giving this round to the younger teachers - but only just.
 Older teachers 5 young teachers 3.

 Ability to get along with the Thai staff.